- Plesk for Linux

 Mail clients connect to mail server using their own mail.example.com.

-As a result, mail client warns that the domain the certificate is issued for doesn't match making not possible the connection.
+As a result, mail client shows a warning that the domain the certificate is issued for doesn't match.

 In the settings of the mail account, it's needed to specify an encryption type from none to TLS/Auto, but depends on the mail client used: